Welcome to the Michigan State University - US Forest Service Soil

 Schaetzl, R.J.
 1986.
 A soilscape analysis of contrasting glacial terrains in Wisconsin.
 Annals Assoc.
 Am.
 Geogs.
 76:414-425.

-PDF of the DI manuscript (In Physical Geography): LINK
+PDF of the DI paper.